robin-raymond/zax.io/ctor-dtor.md

 #### Disabling of default constructors

-Constructors can be disabled by declaring a constructor as `final` that should not exist and assigning the pointer value to nothing.
+Constructors can be disabled by declaring a constructor as `final` and should not exist by assigning the pointer value to nothing.
 Any type attempting to access that version of the constructor will be disallowed at compile time since the compiler will recognize that the constructor cannot be called.

 ##### Disabling the default empty constructor